-- 3.5.1 Students are not permitted to make audio or video recordings of lectures without the explicit prior permission of the relevant lecturer.
-Should such permission be granted, students are only legally permitted to use the recording for their own use; all forms of distribution or publication of the recordings are prohibited. - 3.5.2 Students are prohibited from all forms of distribution or publication of study materials, including audio and/or video recordings supplied by the institute.
-The materials are for students' own use only.
+- 3.5.1 Students are not permitted to take photographs or make audio or video recordings of lectures or of education-related meetings, including the feedback sessions after examinations (including examination assignments and model answers), without the explicit prior permission of the relevant lecturer.
+Should such permission be granted, students are only legally permitted to photograph or record for their own use; all forms of distribution or publication of the recordings are prohibited. - 3.5.2 Students are prohibited from all forms of distribution or publication of study materials, including audio and/or video recordings supplied by the institute.
+The materials are for students' own use only. - 3.5.3 The institute can make video recordings of a lecture or a lecture series and provide these to students of the institute to support them in their studies.
+The lecturer will notify students that are present at the beginning of the lecture that video recordings will be made.
+The fact that video recordings have been made or will be made does not absolve students from any rules regarding the requirement of their presence.